instantdb/instant/client/README.md

 localStorage.setItem("devBackend", true);
 ```

-Now all requests will go to your your local backend at [localhost:8888](http://localhost:8888).
+Now all requests will go to your local backend at [localhost:8888](http://localhost:8888).
 If you haven't set up a local backend, follow the [server README](../server/README.md)

 ### Running a local app
 You can create local apps by following these steps